 Some believe the dead can direct you or show you things, and I feel my son led her to me.
 My son was an animal lover.
 As a child, he had so many pets I could not begin to count them all - from a dog named Carol, birds, lizards, frogs, and snakes.
 Eventually, he had a small herd of goats that he showed with the local 4H club County Fairs receiving many blue ribbons for showmanship.
 Maybe that is why a puppy sounded good.
 On my trip to see my younger son, I ended up bringing one home.

 I had been looking at the Shicon breed for some time.
-I had even shown my deceased son pictures of various puppies during some of our previous conversations prior to his death.
+I had even shown my deceased son pictures of various puppies during our previous conversations before his death.
 I could not find a local breeder.
 Before my son's death, I had planned a trip to his brother's house in North Carolina.
-I was sitting at his home just lazily looking at Facebook when a person asked if anyone knew of a breeder near the exact area that I was in North Carolina.
+I was sitting at his home just lazily looking at Facebook when a person asked if anyone knew of a breeder near the exact area that I was in, North Carolina.
 I was shocked to see a breeder not 20 minutes from my son's house.

 It is hard, and as a mother and a Christian, I have mixed emotions.
 One side of me hates the man for what he did - he devastated our entire family's life.
 We have a part of us that is forever changed.
 Yet the other side - sees that my son considered this man his friend.
 Drugs and alcohol can change what people do - Though could I ever fully forgive him?
 Maybe in time, I will tell more of a story, but for now, it is a road that I am still crossing - or an unfinished story.